TheBodger/MMM-FeedDisplay/README.md

 The IDs must match between providers and consumers.
 Being a case sensitive environment extra care is needed here.

 The alternate method of merging articles from disparate feeds requires that each feed must be provided with a unique title in the RSSSource area of the payload

+articlesize determines which CSS class is used from MMM-FeedDisplay.css and the font sizes either in main.css or custom.css - additional sizes can be created by adding new entries into the module CSS.
+Font sizes will default to xsmall

 #### Detailed Article config options: